Position-Blind Ptychography: Viability of image reconstruction via data-driven variational inference: Numerical Results

 One problem we have to contend with in this scenario is the changed position recovery loss landscape, as illustrated in \cref{fig:probe-comp-shift-difference-norm-phaseonlyobj}.
 This plot shows that, even with the added phase mask, the position loss landscape in this setting contains misleading broad regions of low loss for positions \emph{off} the object and in fact has the highest loss values for most of the positions \emph{on} the object, with only a small approximately convex region around the true position at (0,0).
 This is in contrast to the previous scenario with absorption (see \cref{fig:probe-comp-shift-difference-norm}), where the highest-loss regions were always those off the object.
 Without further constraints, we observed during initial reconstruction runs that the positions were frequently erroneously estimated to lie in the corners of the domain, i.e., maximally off the object, and we found successful image and position recovery to be unreliable.

 We therefore added a log-barrier prior loss on the positions as described in \cref{sec:algo-configuration}, with the weight empirically set to $100$.
 With this, we found a reliable reconstruction ability, with all objects and repeated runs leading to satisfactory image quality.
 In \cref{fig:example-recons-phase-only-objects}, we show successful example reconstructions for the standard probe $\apdiam=\sfrac{1}{2},\maskblocksize=4$ with the blind SSP method.
-Nonetheless, in terms of metrics, we find a worsened cRMS value of 0.06 ± 0.06 and a posCorrect value of only 61.60 ± 14.04 (cf. \cref{tab:blind-metrics-comparison}), showing the increased difficulty of this problem, particularly for position recovery.
+Nonetheless, in terms of metrics, here we find a worsened cRMS value of 0.06 ± 0.06 and a posCorrect value of only 61.60 ± 14.04, \rev which are both worse than the values for blind reconstructions of complex objects that are also absorbing, see \cref{tab:blind-metrics-comparison}.
+This shows the increased difficulty of this problem variant, \nc particularly for position recovery.